syahrizaldev/syahrizaldev/README.md

   </a>
 </p>

-**A Web Designer and Developer** from Indonesia who specializes mostly in **Front-End Development**.
-I am very enthusiastic about **design and building interactive, dynamic, and fully responsive websites or web applications**.
-I focused on writing accessible **HTML5**, using modern **CSS3 (Including Sass)**, writing clean and reusable **JavaScript** code.
+**A Web Design and Development Enthusiasts** from Indonesia who specializes in **Front-End Development**.
+I am very interested in **design and building interactive, dynamic, and fully-responsive websites or web apps**.
+I focus on writing accessible **HTML5**, using modern **CSS3 (including Sass)**, and writing clean **JavaScript** code.

-I am also practicing some of popular Front-End Kit like **Bootstrap, Materialize, TailwindCSS, and UIKit** to help me in developing some of my projects.
-Now, I'm currently attempted to increase my Web Development skills by learning and practicing some of powerful and useful technologies such as **Vue, React, Node, and MongoDB**.
+To increasing my Web Skills, I'm learn some of popular Front-End UI Kit like **Bootstrap, TailwindCSS, Materialize, and UIKit** to support me in development.
+And now, I'm currently learn and practicing some of powerful and useful technologies such as **Vue, React, Node, and MongoDB**.
 Thank you and nice to meet you.

 ### GitHub Stats: